Budget Reduction Blueprint

 - Which areas of the budget will be reduced?

-- How is Jeffco determining the reductions per department?
+- How did Jeffco determine the reductions per department?

 - What school-based resources are funded by department budgets?

-- How much will schools reduce their budgets for the 2026-27 school year?
+- How much will schools need to reduce their budgets for the 2026-27 school year?